When you’re choosing which of London’s cinemas to visit, you’re going to want to look at the big picture.

 Best for: programming beyond cinema

 As the name suggests, this handsome former Salvation Army Hall offers cinema, live music, comedy, and theatre.
-Cinema-wise they’re definitely in favour of more independent, arthouse stuff, although they do occasionally screen some of the bigger blockbusters.
+While they do occasionally screen some of the bigger blockbusters, this is one of the best cinemas in London for catching the more independent, arthouse stuff.
 We’re particularly fond of them for their ‘baby-safe’ screenings at Tuesday lunchtimes, offering mums and dads the chance to catch a film worry-free and instead, openly ooh and ah along with their little’uns.

 Everyman | Muswell Hill